DerekBraun23/DerekBraun23/README.md

-How can I ensure that my code, program, or software is functional and secure?
 I use effective quality assurance methods.
 This includes reverse engineering with assembly and binary code, as well as writing professional JUnit tests.
 I am confident my JUnit tests implmented in the attached .java file(s) (CS320_Project.zip) have a specific goal to properly diagnose and test the program's output/results, EXACTLY how the customer requested.